relativisticelectron/Notes/Bitcoin  The Endgame.md

 While the above scenario is far from desirable, it is imho likely.
 The depressing thing is that even if bitcoin would have all privacy properties of monero, it would not suffice.
 The governments can simply require everyone who makes a transaction to reveal their KYC info, otherwise the transaction will not be on a *whitelist*.

+Let me make one additional argument why 2) is extremely important: If a utxo is blacklisted it effectively means the bitcoins were seized, because this utxo is unspendable.
+If the government(s) have such censoring ability, they can immediately blackmail their citizens: Send me 50% of your coins or we freeze/blacklist them.

-From this scenario we learn an important property:
+From the above scenario we learn an important property:

 * Any system that allows forbidden transactions will

   a) have weak security, because the big corporations are not allowed to participate
-  b) be more decentralized than the *allowed system*, because otherwise it would not be allowed to exist
+  b) be more decentralized than the *allowed system*, because otherwise it could be shut down

 The *non-elegant* hard-fork roadmap of monero keeps a) and b), such that 2) can be preserved.

 To end on a positive note:
-1. There will *always* be a way to move value globally, even if one has to use the "bitcoin uncensored".
+* There will *always* be a way to move value globally, even if one has to use the "bitcoin uncensored".
 Effective capital controls are a thing of the past.
-The amount of censorship of the goverment simply will shift the % use of bitcoin and "bitcoin uncensored".
-2.
+The government will simply push usage and value to "bitcoin uncensored" if they censor or seize on bitcoin more.